MervynChua/ChatMeUp/README.md

-ChatMeUp
+Job Tree
 ========

-This is a messaging app for strangers to get to know one another.
+This is an adaptation of the Word Tree app that will allow users to quickly search for key words in all the recommended job descriptions.